Group Yoga:

 What is Katonah Yoga®?

-Katonah Yoga® is a distinct methodology rooted in classical yoga and refined through practical tools such as measure, geometry, mapping, metaphor, and strategic use of props, designed to reorganize and reorient your practice and your life!
+Katonah Yoga® is an intelligent methodology rooted in classical yoga practices (including Hatha, Iyengar, Kundalini, and Tantra), Taoism, mythology, sacred geometry, and the patterns of great nature.
+It is refined through practical tools such as measure, map reading, metaphor, and strategic use of props, designed to reorganize and reorient your practice and your life!

-Katonah Yoga® is precise and imaginative.
+Katonah Yoga® is precise and effective.
 It is not about flexibility.
-It is about function.
+It is about integration.

-Whether you are brand new or experienced, this is a place to reset patterns, build resilience, and develop a relationship with your body that feels capable and grounded.
+Whether you are brand new or experienced, this is a place to reset patterns, build resilience, and develop a relationship with yourself that feels capable and grounded.

 These classes are informed by the teachings of Nevine Michaan, founder of Katonah Yoga®.